Quantum dimer models emerging from large-spin ultracold atoms: Summary

-{ \em Summary---} In summary, we propose experimental protocols to produce quantum dimer models and detect both static and resonating patterns of dimer configurations.
-In particular, we show that appropriately tuned off-resonant photoassociation light modifies the interactions in a gas of cold atoms, yielding a low energy Hilbert space spanned by short-range dimers.
-We develop an effective dimer model Hamiltonian in powers of $(2f+1)^{-1}$, and discuss its phase diagram.
+In summary, we propose experimental protocols to produce quantum dimer models and detect both static and resonating patterns of dimer configurations.
+In particular, we show that appropriately tuned off-resonant photoassociation light modifies the interactions in a gas of cold atoms, yielding a low-energy Hilbert space spanned by short-range dimers.
+By expanding in powers of $(2f+1)^{-1}$ we develop an effective dimer model Hamiltonian, and discuss its phase diagram.
 We find that a number of valence bond solid and plaquette phases are readily produced, and suggest techniques which are suited to searching for even more exotic states such as topological spin liquids.
 We demonstrate that by combining photoassociation with quantum gas microscopy one can directly detect the dimers and the dimer-dimer correlations, thereby probing the defining features of these phases.
 We numerically calculate the dimer correlations, finding that on triangular lattices one will be able to image an intricate pattern of resonating bonds, extending over a 12-site unit cell.

-Quantum dimer models have been highly influential in developing an understanding of how geometric constraints lead to new emergent physics \cite{Moessner2002,Moessner2008b}, and have been used as a theoretical foundation for attempting to understand phenomena ranging from high temperature superconductivity to exotic antiferromagnets \cite{Savary2017}.
+Quantum dimer models have been highly influential in developing an understanding of how geometric constraints lead to new emergent physics~\cite{Moessner2002,Moessner2008}, and they have been used as a theoretical foundation for attempting to understand phenomena ranging from high temperature superconductivity to exotic antiferromagnets~\cite{Savary2017}.
 A direct experimental realization of dimer models is key to validating and refining these ideas.